Caucalis

 Caucalis platycarpos is a species of flowering plant in the family Apiaceae, the only member of the genus Caucalis.
 Common names are carrot bur parsley, small bur-parsley, and burr parsley.
 It is native to Europe, North Africa, and the Middle East as far east as Iran.

+Description

 Caucalis platycarpos is an annual up to 40 cm tall with trailing stems.
 Leaves are highly divided into many small leaflets.
 Flowers are produced in an umbel of 2 to 5 flowers, each with white or pink petals.
-Fruit is an oblong capsule with many hooked spines on the surface.
+The fruit is an oblong capsule with many hooked spines on the surface.

+Distribution and habitat

+It is distributed in southwest Asia, North Africa and most of central and Southern Europe; almost all of the Iberian Peninsula.

+It is found in crop fields, fallows and nitrophilous grasslands.
+Preferably in basic substrates at an altitude of 100-1000 (1600) meters.
+Flowering occurs in March-June (July) and fruiting in May-August.